 READING WEEK: a personal essay (2016)

-Towards the end of my final year at the University of Warwick's Warwick Writing Programme, I was tasked to write a personal essay about "themes in contemporary fiction".
-In my essay I intersperse photographs with thoughts on Patti Smith's M Train, Willa Cather's Death Comes for the Archbishop, Ragnar Kjartansson's The Visitors, and other musings on my aspirations as a writer.
+Towards the end of my final year at the Warwick Writing Programme, I was tasked to write a personal essay about "themes in contemporary fiction".
+In my essay I intersperse photographs with thoughts on Patti Smith's M Train, Willa Cather's Death Comes for the Archbishop and Ragnar Kjartansson's The Visitors.
 All this is framed within the reading week I had in my second semester, during which I had the fortune of holidaying in Switzerland and the Czech Republic.
 That essay is reproduced here in full.

 Sophia had specific instructions on what to bring that weekend.
 We were to bring a water-resistant coat; warm clothes and accessories; boots or good walking shoes; a swimsuit, for the spa we were visiting; and a pair of sunglasses, against the glare of sunlight, reflected on the mountain snow.
 Suffice to say I was rather obliging with the list: I had the coat and the clothes and the accessories, and I had a pair of leather shoes that went on every holiday with me.
 I even bought a pair of Speedos online, for I was excited about the spa.
 I packed other things as well, such as my laptop and my notebooks, but I completely forgot about my sunglasses.
 I also neglected to bring my reading week assignments, which included a couple of articles, as well as a selection of poems by Ashbery and Schuyler.
 Instead I chose to pack a single book.
 It had a brown hardcover, with silver letters along the spine.
 It said M Train—Patti Smith.